knative/docs/docs/versioned/admin/admin-overview.md

 Additionally, you should have cluster-admin permissions or equivalent to to install software and manage resources in all clusters in the namespace.

-To simplify Knative intallation and adminisration, you can use the Knative operator and the Knative CLI tool, but they are not required.
+To simplify Knative installation and administration, you can use the Knative operator and the Knative CLI tool, but they are not required.

-The objective of this overview is to provide an understanding of the different Knative components, their roles, the Knative philosophy, and how to enable your cluster's users to develop using Knative.

 Essentially, Knative aims to extend Kubernetes, and build on existing capabilities where feasible.
 It has two main underlying components that support plugging in multiple underlying transports within the same cluster: